 As we travelled, the light changed as did the amount of wind-borne sand.

-When I was in Doha, Qatar, a very charming Sheikh, executive of the client company said to me:
+Having been so affected by the desert, it was strange that when I was in Doha, Qatar, a very charming Sheikh executive of the client company said to me:

 “Paquita, now that we have finished our business discussion – I want to ask how you come to have an Arabic name”.

-I responded that I didn’t know I did, for I had always known it as a “pet” name for Francesca in Spanish – and in Mexican the equivalent being “Chiquita”.
+I responded that I didn’t know I did, for I had always known it as a 'pet' name for Francesca in Spanish, with the equivalent in Mecican being 'Chiquita'.

 It gave me something to think about, here in the desert as the sun glowed hotly into a molten horizon.